Tracking global data on electric vehicles

 This can be captured in a metric called “stocks”.
 It’s an approximation of the number of cars that are in use and represents the balance of cars being added and those that are being retired.

 Because people use their cars for a long time, it takes time before new sales have a visible influence on car stocks.
-That means the share of cars on the road that are electric is much lower than the share of new sales.
+That means the share of cars on the road that are electric is much lower than the share among new sales.

 The share of cars in use that are electric is shown in the chart below.